one-giant-leap/training-with-power/training_to_improve_threshold_power.md

 * Maximum of 4 efforts per session
 * Maximum of 12 efforts per week

 These sessions specifically target Functional Threshold Power development by raising the intensity to near threshold.
-Keep in mind that endurance targeted sessions can also elicit improvements in Functional sThreshold Power.
+Keep in mind that endurance targeted sessions can also elicit improvements in Functional Threshold Power.